danielsaidi/website_danielsaidi/_posts/2009-05-26-avoid-javascript-file-caching.md

 and reduce load times.
 We don't want our visitors to download all script and css files every time they reload a certain page.

-To force all users to load script file updates, you could rename the file, but a more convenient alternative is to simply...yes, you guessed it...add a timestamp to the script file path.

-However, when in production, you only want to update the timestamp when you have actually updated the file.
-As soon as you upload a new version of a script or css file, update its timestamp.
+To force all users to load script file updates, you could rename the file.
+Still, a more convenient alternative is to simply...add a timestamp to the file path.
+A word of warning though - when in production, only update the timestamp when a file has actually changed.
+As soon as you upload a new version of the js or css file, update its timestamp.